confluentinc/examples/kinesis-cloud/README.md

 * `jq`
 * `curl`

-# Run the demo
+# Run the Demo

+## Setup

-1. Initialize a properties file at `$HOME/.ccloud/config` with configuration to your Confluent Cloud cluster:
+1. Initialize a properties file at `$HOME/.ccloud/config` with the following configuration parameters for your Confluent Cloud cluster:

 ```shell
 $ cat $HOME/.ccloud/config